shivamujawame/Fabric-Analytics-in-aday/english/lab-guide/lab2.md

 ## Task 4: Real-Time Intelligence Experience
 1. Select **Fabric experience selector icon** (currently set to **Industry Solutions**) on the bottom left of your screen.
 Fabric experience dialog opens.

 2. Select Real-Time Intelligence.
 You will navigate to **Real-Time Intelligence Home page**.
-Again, there are foursections.
-In the Recommended section, notice the items:
+Again, there are four sections.
+In the Recommended section, notice the following items:

     a. **Eventhouse:** Used to create a workspace of database, which can be shared across projects.